 There are three main categories of money you might receive: ordinary dividends, qualified dividends, and capital gain distributions.
 Each type has its own tax implications.

 - Ordinary Dividends.
 Dividends paid out from a company’s earnings and profits are referred to as ordinary dividends.
 They are taxed at normal income tax rates.
-Many real estate investment trusts (REITs), for example, primarily pay out ordinary dividends, which can raise your overall tax burden.
-These are sometimes referred to as “non-qualified dividends” and are reported in box 1a of the 1099-DIV.
+Many real estate investment trusts (REITs), for example, pay out ordinary dividends, which can raise your overall tax burden.
+These are sometimes referred to as “nonqualified dividends” and are reported in box 1a of the 1099-DIV.

 - Qualified Dividends.
-Dividends may be considered qualified if they’re paid by a U.S. corporation or qualified foreign corporation and if you’ve met the holding period requirement for the underlying stock.
+Dividends may be considered qualified if they’re paid by a U.S. corporation or qualified foreign corporation and you’ve met the holding period requirement for the underlying stock.
 Qualified dividends are subject to long-term capital gains tax rates and are reported in box 1b on your 1099-DIV.

-Keep in mind that you must report all dividends received on your taxes, but the company that paid dividends doesn’t have to send you a 1099-DIV unless you received more than $10 the previous calendar year.
+Keep in mind that you must report all dividend income received on your tax return, but the company that paid dividends doesn’t have to send you a 1099-DIV unless you received more than $10 the previous calendar year.

 What Is a Dividend Reinvestment Plan?

-Simply put, instead of receiving $3.24 in dividends, the company automatically purchases for you however many shares (or portions of a share) that $3.24 will buy on the day it’s sending other investors their checks.
-This nets you a little more stock each time, so that, ultimately, you end up with more shares than you started with.
+Simply put, instead of receiving $3.24 in dividends, the company automatically purchases for you however many shares (or portions of a share) that $3.24 will buy.
+This nets you a little more stock each time so that, ultimately, you end up with more shares than you started with.

-However, even when dividends are reinvested, you will receive a 1099-DIV with the dividends reported on it.
-In the eyes of the IRS, this circumstance is the same as if you received a check for $3.24 and then immediately purchased $3.24 worth of the stock.
+However, even when dividends are reinvested, you receive a 1099-DIV with the dividends reported on it.
+In the eyes of the Internal Revenue Service, this circumstance is the same as if you received a check for $3.24 and then immediately purchased $3.24 worth of the stock.

 Taxes on DRIP Purchases

-Each quarter, when your dividend payments are automatically reinvested to acquire more stock, you will inevitably buy shares at different prices, which determines your cost basis in those shares.
+Each quarter, when your dividend payments are automatically reinvested to acquire more stock, you inevitably buy shares at different prices, which determines your cost basis in those shares.
 When you eventually sell your stock for a capital gain or loss, you need to know your cost basis for each share sold.

-1099-DIV Tax Form
+How to Read the 1099-DIV Tax Form

-The 1099-DIV is the tax form that you receive from each company that sends you dividends (or with whom you’ve started a DRIP plan) if it paid you $10 or more in dividends or withheld any taxes from your dividends (or if the company was liquidated and you received at least $600).
-This document splits out the types of dividends you received as follows:
+The 1099-DIV is the tax form you receive from each company that sends you dividends (or with whom you’ve started a DRIP plan) if it paid you $10 or more in dividends or withheld any taxes from your dividends (or if the company was liquidated and you received a liquidating distribution).

 - Box 1a — Total Ordinary Dividends: All ordinary dividends are reported here.
 These dividends are taxed at the same rate as your ordinary income.